drewmiranda-gl/Getting-Started-with-Metrics/readme.md

     * 14191
       * [Elasticsearch Exporter Quickstart and Dashboard](https://grafana.com/grafana/dashboards/14191-elasticsearch-overview/)

 For the Graylog dashboard, we will use the one from this repo: `grafana/dashboards/Graylog Server-1724432393088.json`.
-The import use the same steps above but instead of inputting a Dashboard ID, upload the `.json` file:
+The import process will use the same steps as above, but instead of inputting a Dashboard ID, upload the `.json` file:

 | <img src="./img/graf-dash-import-upload-file.png" alt="Picture of Prometheus targets showing an UP state" style="width:400px;" /> |
 | --- |

-Once completed, you should have 3 dashboards:
+**Once completed**, you should have 3 dashboards:

 * Elasticsearch Exporter Quickstart and Dashboard
 * Graylog Server